57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

 To give you an idea of how a CI/CD platform could work for your team, let’s explore how you could use GitHub Actions.

-Start by configuring a GitHub Actions workflow to be triggered when an event occurs in your repository, such as a pull request being opened or updated.
-Your workflow may contain one or more jobs which can run in sequential order or in parallel.
+Start by configuring a GitHub Actions workflow to be triggered when an event occurs in your repository, such as an open or updated pull request.
+Your workflow may contain one or more jobs that can run in sequential order or in parallel.

 **Here's an example of a GitHub Actions workflow:**

-1. Check whether the PR contains relevant descriptions.
+1. Check whether the PR contains relevant descriptions
-2. Step environment, such as installing node, dependencies, pulling code, etc.
+2. Step environment, such as installing nodes, dependencies, pulling code, etc
-3. Run unit tests and linters.
+3. Run unit tests and linters
-4. Run end-to-end test in parallel.
+4. Run end-to-end tests in parallel
-5. Run code analysis.
+5. Run code analysis
-6. Run lighthouse test.
+6. Run lighthouse test
-7. Deploy the code to CDN.
+7. Deploy the code to CDN

 ![screenshot-deploy-the-code-to-cdn.png](https://s3.amazonaws.com/assets.57blocks.io/cms_uploads/screenshot_deploy_the_code_to_cdn_49bc60e105.png)

 ### To use GitHub Actions in your project, follow these steps:

 1.  **Set up a GitHub repository:** Create a new GitHub repository or navigate to an existing repository where you want to use GitHub Actions.
-2.  **Define your workflow:** Inside your repository, create a new directory called .github/workflows.
+2.  **Define your workflow:** Create a new directory called .github/workflows inside your repository.
 This is where you'll define your workflow configuration files.
 3.  **Create a workflow file:** Inside the .github/workflows directory, create a new YAML file (e.g., main.yml) to define your workflow's configuration.
 This file will contain the steps and actions that make up your workflow.
 4.  **Define the workflow configuration:** In the workflow file, you'll define the events that trigger the workflow and the jobs that need to be executed.
-You can use predefined actions, run custom scripts, or use a combination of both.
+You can use predefined actions, run custom scripts, or combine both.
 Here's a simple example that runs tests on every push to the main branch:

 ```yaml
 name: CI